InScight-Magazine/Print-Templates/subfiles/digest.typ

 #insightDigest(
   issueDetails: yaml("/dataFiles/issueData.yml"),
   file: "/dataFiles/digest.yaml",
-  heights: (44%, 26%, 51%, 40%),
+  heights: (52%, 49%, 54%, 55%),
-  widths: (100%, 70%, 45%, 100%),
+  widths: (81%, 70%, 100%, 65%),
   title: "Insight Digest",
   intro: "Summarising The Frontiers In Research",
   abstract: ("Fresh highlights from the frontiers of science",),
-  coverImage: "/covers/digestCover.png",
+  coverImage: "/covers/digest.png",
-  coverCaption: "In this experiment, two laser frequency combs—one on each end of a 113 km open-air path—beam precisely timed light pulses across the atmosphere to detect gases like CO₂ and H₂O with extraordinary precision.
-The illustration captures this setup: high-powered lasers scanning the sky, decoding the molecular makeup of the air in real time—an important step toward satellite-grade greenhouse gas monitoring from the ground.", )
+  coverCaption: "Researchers have discovered a new kind of “memory” in phase-change materials, where a material can remember tiny temperature disturbances even under constant conditions.
+This finding links the physics of metastable states to future technologies in sensitive thermal sensors and brain-inspired computing.
+Read the writeup by _Aniket Bajaj_ for more details.", )